lks-ai/ComfyUI-StableAudioSampler/README.md

 # Feature Requests
 If you have a request for a feature, open an issue about it and it will be seen.

+# Bonus Installation Tips

+For users experiencing installation difficulties, additional information can be found [here](https://github.com/lks-ai/ComfyUI-StableAudioSampler/issues/30#issuecomment-2609436644) Thank you @marius-jopen
+Thanks to @camenduru, stable-audio-open-1.0 can also be obtained [here](https://huggingface.co/audo/stable-audio-open-1.0/tree/main) without the need to be logged in to your HuggingFace account.

 Happy Diffusing!